 402 Agnes Arnold Hall

-Janie Graham is the Director of Academic Affairs for the College of Liberal Arts and Social Sciences.
-She holds a Bachelor of Arts in Youth and Human Services from Salem-Teikyo University where she also earned her certificate in American Humanics (now known as Nonprofit Leadership Alliance).
+Janie Graham is the executive director for undergraduate programs for the College of Liberal Arts and Social Sciences.
+She holds a Bachelor of Arts in youth and human services from Salem-Teikyo University where she also earned her certificate in American humanics (now known as Nonprofit Leadership Alliance).
 She has been with the University of Houston since 1999.
-Prior to joining the University of Houston, she served as the Dean for an all girls private high school in San Antonio.
+Prior to joining the University of Houston, she served as the dean for an all-girls private high school in San Antonio.

 Research Liaison Officer